 The HTML5 Canvas Project

-This project demonstrates how to draw and clear a canvas element on a web page.
+This project demonstrates how to create and clear a canvas element on a web page.
 Figure 2-1 shows an example of running this project, which is defined in the chapter2/2.1.html5_canvas folder.

 Figure 2-1.
 Running the HTML5 Canvas project